A Veteran’s Resume and Job Hunting Guide

 • I have continually expanded my skills, most recently obtaining an Advanced Certificate in Operations Research from the Management Professionals of America.

 I look forward to discussing what Trinity Consultants needs from me in more detail.
+Also, I am eager to share how my pattern recognition skills predicted a major business shift in 2018.
 My schedule can accommodate yours, so please let me know a convenient time.

 Best wishes,